konstantin-eu/langrepeater/README.md

 # requirements
 GCP account for TTS.
-For eng TTS base voice is used, practically cost free, there is some free amount per months that is hard use. for German tts poly voice ? is used, from my experience practically cost free.
+For eng TTS base voice is used, practically cost free, there is some free amount per months that is hard use. for German tts polyglot voice https://cloud.google.com/text-to-speech/docs/polyglot is used, from my experience practically cost free.

 install ffmpeg, make command available in PATH command line